terry781/order-management-system/START_HERE.md

    - System auto-selects the best master

 3. **View Details**
-   - Click "View" to see order info
+   - Click any order row to see details

 4. **Attach Evidence**
    - Add a photo with GPS + timestamp